fwcd/calescador/discord/README.md

 ## Development

 ### Setup
-Run `pip3 install -r requirements.txt` to install the dependencies.
+First make sure that you have Python 3.7+ installed.
+Then run `pip3 install -r requirements.txt` to install the dependencies.

 ### Running
 Make sure that the following environment variables are set: